Max2W/fengsite/content/about.md

 ![avatar](/img/avatar.png)

-Hi there!
-I am **Feng Wang (王丰)**, a researcher in RNA biology.
+Hi, I am **Feng Wang (王丰)**, a researcher in RNA biology.

-This is my personal website to park the various snippets of information i find noteworthy or amusing, and make them accessible from wherever I happen to be.
+This is my place to park the various snippets of information I find noteworthy or amusing, and make them accessible from wherever I happen to be.